Modern Kintsugi

 "The bowl is more beautiful for having been broken."

-— Master Yuki Tanaka (田中由紀)
+— Yuki Tanaka (田中由紀)

-Now she wants to teach you.
+Now I want to teach you.